finos/morphir/docs/regtech_modeling.md

     }
 ```

 Notice that most of the types are named using the language of the business.
-This is a aspect of domain modeling, the ubiquitous language, that helps all of the stakeholders to reduce misunderstandings.
+This is an aspect of domain modeling, the ubiquitous language, that helps all of the stakeholders to reduce misunderstandings.

 # Verifying the model
 This is just a small sampling of what's required to turn a full specification into functioning code.
 It's enough to see that it's not a trivial task and there's a significant advantage if someone else could do it for you *and* prove that it's correct.
 This is where the use of a pure functional programming language for business modeling really shines.
 The common statement that *"if it compiles it's guaranteed to run without errors"* really applies well to RegTech.
-The Elm compiler catches a huge number of potential errors that would otherwise be possible in non-FP languages.
+The Elm compiler catches a huge number of potential errors that would otherwise be impossible in non-FP languages.

 It's worth noting that there are languages that provide even more guarantees, like Coq and Microsoft's Bosque.
 In creating Morphir, we were careful not to write our own or lockin on a particular language.
 This leaves the possibility to use the best language for the job as long as that language can be co-compiled into the Morphir IR.